Skip to content

 postgres

-So, this week threw me a curveball—a request to troubleshoot a failed failover on a Postgres cluster.
+This week threw me a curveball — a request to troubleshoot a failed failover on a Postgres cluster.
 Fun, right?
 Especially since Postgres is a whole new world to me.
-Well, why not embrace the challenge and grow my’ skill set?
-With the dev giving me a username and password, I dived headfirst into unraveling the failover mystery.
+Why not embrace the challenge and grow my skill set?
+With the dev handing me a username and password, I dived headfirst into unraveling the failover mystery.

 The Journey Begins

 First hurdle: a classic case of mixed signals.
-Armed with the login credentials, I fired up PgAdmin, thinking I was all set as a Postgres user.
+Armed with login credentials, I fired up PgAdmin thinking I was all set.
 Spoiler alert: I was dead wrong.
-Turns out, the username and password combo was for a Linux account with zero sudo powers.
+The username and password were for a Linux account with zero sudo powers.
 A merry-go-round of confusion later, I finally got my hands on the right keys.

-Next up, I created own user in Postgres and tweaked some conf files to get myself into the system via PgAdmin on my laptop.
+Next, I created my own user in Postgres and tweaked some conf files to get myself into the system via PgAdmin on my laptop.
 Hours of Google-fu and access tug-of-wars later, I was in.
-Navigating the Postgres landscape wasn’t rocket science, thankfully.
+Navigating the Postgres landscape wasn’t rocket science.
 It’s kind of like RDBMS déjà vu, just with a new twist.

 The Failover Tango